es-socrates/getty/README.md

 4. Adjust the size, position and color of each widget.
 5. You're done!
 The widgets will appear in your stream.
 Let's stream!

-Getty's vision is to help streamers on Odysee manage their own widgets for community interaction.
+getty's vision is to help streamers on Odysee manage their own widgets for community interaction.
 This opens the door to multiple options and resources never seen before.
 Enjoy the app and look forward to more updates in the future.

 ## Hosted mode (MVP)